-Pollutants enter the water environment from two main types of sources.
+Pollutants enter water environments from two main types of sources.

-EPA’s regulation of point source waste discharges has been important in improving the quality of Victoria’s water environment over the past 40 years.
-No longer do we have raw sewage and abattoir waste continually flowing in our rivers as per the 1970s.
-While focus and effort is still needed to maintain and improve these further, some of the major threats to the health of Victoria’s water quality are now from nonpoint sources.
+EPA’s regulation of point source waste discharges has been important in improving the quality of Victoria’s water environments.
+No longer do we have raw sewage and abattoir waste continually flowing in our rivers as we did in the 1970s.
+While effort is still needed to maintain and further improve these environments, some of the major threats to the health of Victoria’s water quality are now from non-point sources.

-Non-point sources of pollution are often termed ‘diffuse’ pollution and refer to those inputs and impacts which occur over a wide area and are not easily attributed to a single source.
+Non-point sources of pollution are often termed ‘diffuse’ pollution.
+They refer to inputs and impacts which occur over a wide area and are not easily attributed to a single source.
 They are often associated with particular land uses, as opposed to individual point source discharges.

 Urban land use

-In our urban areas rainfall run-off as stormwater is one of the major nonpoint sources of pollution impacting the water quality of our waterways and bays.
-Stormwater from street surfaces is often contaminated with car oil, dust and the faeces of animals and soil and sediment run-off from construction sites, and in industrial areas often contains more toxicants and chemicals.
+In our urban areas, rainfall run-off as stormwater is one of the major non-point sources of pollution impacting the water quality of our waterways and bays.
+Stormwater from street surfaces is often contaminated with car oil, dust, animal faeces, and soil and sediment run-off from construction sites, and in industrial areas often contains more toxicants and chemicals.